Financial Select Sector SPDR

 Medium-term trend: [See XLF medium-term trend chart]

-A medium-term uptrend had started on September 27, 2016 at 18.94 and reached 26.93 on November 2, 2017.
-XLF gained -7.99 points, or -42.19%, in 57 weeks.
-The chart has formed a Rising Wedge chart pattern.
-The uptrend resistance line (24.94) is broken.
-Usually a broken resistance is considered to be a long-term bullish signal, although a short-term pull back is possible.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a medium-term trend.
+A medium-term uptrend had started on August 24, 2015 at 18.52 and reached 30.33 on January 29, 2018.
+XLF gained -11.81 points, or -63.77%, in 127 weeks.
+The chart has formed a Broadening Ascending Wedge chart pattern.
+The trend support level is at 19.78 and resistance is at 32.37.
+A Broadening Ascending Wedge pattern is considered to be a reversal formation.
+It usually appears in a mature trend, characterized by overbought/oversold long-term and short-term indicators, and often generates divergence on long-term indicators.
+Use the following link to access a Broadening Ascending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Ascending Wedge pattern in a medium-term trend.

 Weekly Technical Indicators: [See XLF weekly technical indicators chart]

-The weekly MACD line is above its signal line since September 22, 2017.
-This is an indication that the medium-term trend is up.
+The weekly MACD line is below its signal line since October 5, 2018.
 Use the following link to access a MACD help.

 Short-term trend: [See XLF short-term trend chart]

 A short-term downtrend had started on November 8, 2018 at 27.52 and reached 25.92 on November 23, 2018.
 XLF lost 1.60 points, or 5.81%, in 15 days.
 The chart has formed a Falling Wedge chart pattern.

 Daily Technical Indicators: [See XLF daily technical indicators chart]